 spread to underarm lymph nodes.

-1. Stage 3A: There are two main scenarios that can occur with stage 3A breast
+1. Stage 3A: Two main scenarios can occur with stage 3A breast

 cancer.
 One is where the tumour is no larger than 5cm in diameter but has

 spread to the underarm lymph nodes that are growing into each other, forming

 clumps.
 Cancer may also have spread to the lymph nodes near the